Last updated on March 3rd, 2022 at 03:01 pm

 How does Biocidin work?

-Now that we know what biofilms are, where they live and why they are so hard to get rid of the big question is how can we use natural treatments to get rid of them?
+Now that we know what biofilms are, where they live, and why they are so hard to get rid of the big question is how can we use natural treatments to get rid of them?
 That’s where Biocidin comes in.
 Simply put, Biocidin is a potent antimicrobial and biofilm breaker.
-It makes it harder for pathogens to resist your immune system.
+It’s a synergistic combination of botanicals that makes it harder for pathogens to resist your immune system.

 It is a broad-spectrum antimicrobial herbal combination that treats gastric as well as other systemic challenges.
 Biocidin assists the immune system by exposing bacteria and fungi that would otherwise have been hidden by biofilms.
 So, if you are taking antibiotics for chronic infections, taking Biocidin may make them more effective in eradicating infections.